Our Services

 Helpful Resources

-Your liver detoxifies toxins through glutathione-dependent Phase I/II conjugation and excretion via bile or urine, rather than by flushing the colon.
-Colon cleanses may relieve constipation but do not enhance liver enzyme activity, glutathione levels, or reverse nonalcoholic fatty liver disease.
+Your liver detoxifies harmful substances through glutathione-dependent Phase I and Phase II conjugation, excreting waste via bile or urine—not by flushing the colon.
+While colon cleanses may temporarily ease constipation, they do not boost liver enzyme activity, raise glutathione levels, or reverse nonalcoholic fatty liver disease (NAFLD).

 Many people search for "colon cleanse for fatty liver reversal," hoping that flushing the bowels will directly clear toxins from the liver.
 While gut health is important, the liver's primary detox system relies on biochemical reactions—chiefly those involving glutathione—rather than enemas or laxatives.
 Here's a science-based look at why your liver uses glutathione pathways and why colon cleanses aren't the key to fixing fatty liver disease.